Efficient Object Manipulation to an Arbitrary Goal Pose: Learning-based Anytime Prioritized Planning: Related Work

 \subsection{Robotic Tabletop Rearrangement}

-Based on the studies of robotic grasping, works about robotic tabletop rearrangement tasks are developed.
-In such tasks, the robot is supposed to rearrange objects in clutter to their assigned poses \cite{liu2021ocrtoc}\cite{batra2020rearrangement}. \cite{zeng2018robotic} builds a pick-and-place system using a FCN network to predict grasps of both known and novel objects in cluttered environments. \cite{garrett2020pddlstream} formulates the rearrangement task in the symbolic domain and proposes an integrating symbolic planner to generate motion sequences. \cite{qureshi2021nerp} proposes a graph neural network approach for end-to-end rearrangement planning for unknown objects.
+Recently, robotic tabletop rearrangement has become a topic of interest for researchers based on the studies of robotic grasping.
+In this task, the robot is supposed to pick objects and place them to their assigned poses \cite{liu2021ocrtoc}. \cite{zeng2018robotic} builds a pick-and-place system using a FCN network to predict grasps of both known and novel objects in cluttered environments. \cite{garrett2020pddlstream} formulates the rearrangement task in the symbolic domain and proposes an integrating symbolic planner to generate motion sequences. \cite{qureshi2021nerp} proposes a graph neural network approach for end-to-end rearrangement planning for unknown objects.
 However, such works \cite{garrett2020pddlstream}\cite{qureshi2021nerp}\cite{labbe2020monte}\cite{huang2019large}\cite{danielczuk2020object}\cite{zeng2018robotic}\cite{zeng2020transporter} mostly focus on high-level task planning, or grasp estimation, seldom considering the possible failure of the one-step object manipulation to the goal pose.